 Suppose you have a hoc file that works perfectly all by itself (when nothing else is loaded) and does something meaningful when you type run() at the oc> prompt.
 Also suppose the file has no direct commands except declarations (if it does have direct commands, just collect them into an init() procedure).
 Then, if you put the these lines at the beginning of the file and this line at the end of the file you have an object template.
-You can create an object and run it with
+You can use this template to create an object and run it, like this

 '''

-begin_template F1
+begintemplate F1

 public run

 '''

 '''

-end_template F1
+endtemplate F1

 '''